 Special Programs for Congregations

-Energy Stewards Initiative (ESI) is a two-year LRC program for congregations to reduce your energy use, lower your carbon footprint, and save money for other expressions of mission.
+Energy Stewards Initiative (ESI) is a two-year LRC program for congregations and camps to reduce your energy use with an online platform, webinars, and action plan.

 Creation Care in Each Area of Church Life